ministryofjustice/analytics-platform-config/README.md

 # analytics-platform-config

+All Kubernetes resources are managed as Helm charts, the Kubernetes package manager.
+Analytics-specific charts are served via our Helm repository - source code is in the ministryofjustice/analytics-platform-helm-charts repository, and chart values for each environment are stored in this reposirory

 Encrypted configuration.
-Files can be decrypted by following [instructions below](#git-crypt).
+Files can be decrypted by following [Git-crypt instructions below](#git-crypt).

 ## Repository structure